Housing in South Africa: Current stats

 A 2022 report showed that South Africa has 6.7 million residential properties, collectively worth R5.96 trillion.
 The most valuable area for housing stock is Cape Town.
-Around 70% of residents own the home they live in.
+Around 70% of South African residents own the home they live in.

 Around 60% of residential properties in South Africa are owned by women, who also outnumber men as first-time home buyers.
 In 2025, it was predicted that women will initiate 70% of South African home purchases by 2030.

 Survey data

 In a March 2025 Ipsos survey, 92% of South Africans agreed that everyone has a right to own their own home.
 This is significantly higher than the global average of 78%, and places South Africa among the top countries globally in terms of home ownership aspirations.
 89% of South African renters said they would like to own their own home, which is higher than the global average of 71%.

 In the same survey, 72% of South Africans stated that they believe it is harder for their generation to buy or rent a home compared to their parents' generation, aligning with the global average.
 81% of South Africans said property prices have increased in the past 12 months, while 82% expect prices to rise in the next 12 months.
 Furthermore, 84% anticipated higher rents in the coming year.

 When asked what the most important characteristics were that a home should have if they were to purchase it, South Africans responded with safety most commonly, seconded by a good location, while value for money was in a close third place.

 In terms of the type of home South Africans want, the survey showed that 34% of South Africans preferred to own a detached home in the suburbs (well above the global average of 19%), while 22% preferred an apartment in the suburbs (above the global average of 10%), and 16% preferred a detached home outside the city (below the global average of 22%).

+For those who do rent, reasons provided in a similar survey in Q4 2025 included needing a place to stay while renovating, avoidance of maintenance costs or transfer fees, and not being able to afford to buy a home.
+In the same survey, around half (46%) of respondents said South Africans should buy instead of rent, if they can afford to do so.